High- and low-entropy layers in solids behind shock and ramp compression waves: Mathematical model

 the motion equation

 and the equation for internal energy

-where $P$ is the pressure; $U$ is the internal energy; $\alpha$ is the portion of the plastically dissipated energy, which is spent on formation of new dislocations; $Q$ is the energy release due to annihilation of dislocations; $\kappa$ is the heat conductivity coefficient.
+where $P$ is the pressure; $U$ is the internal energy; $\alpha$ is the portion of the plastically dissipated energy, which is spent on formation of new dislocations, while the rest part, $(1-\alpha)$, is transformed into the heat; $Q$ is the energy release due to annihilation of dislocations; $\kappa$ is the heat conductivity coefficient.
 Note that the total time derivatives $\mathrm{d}/\mathrm{d} t = \partial / \partial t + \upsilon \partial / \partial z$ are used in Eqs.~(\ref{eq5})--(\ref{eq7}), which are valid for elements moving with the substance (the Lagrangian frame of reference).

-The equation of motion (\ref{eq6}) takes account of both the elastic $S_{zz}$ and viscous $\sigma^\prime_{zz}$ additions to the thermodynamically equilibrium pressure $P$.
-The internal energy $U$ does not include the elastic energy of the shape change (shear deformations and stresses) and the energy of defects (dislocations).
+The equation of motion (\ref{eq6}) takes into account both the elastic $S_{zz}$ and viscous $\sigma^\prime_{zz}$ additions to the thermodynamically equilibrium pressure $P$.
+The stress deviator, $S_{zz}$, describes the elastic shear stress, which remains non-zero in the deformed state even at zero strain rate.
+The viscous stress, $\sigma'_{zz}$, is proportional to the strain rate.
+The pressure does work on the density change and pumps the corresponding part $U$ of the total internal energy.
+The shear stresses do work on the form change and pumps another part $U_\mathrm{s}$ of the total internal energy.
+Some part $U_\mathrm{d}$ of the total internal energy is accumulated in structural defects (dislocations in the present case).
+Thus, the total internal energy is the sum $U+U_\mathrm{s}+U_\mathrm{d}$.
+We need to calculate explicitly the bulk part $U$ of the total energy because it is related with pressure and temperature by well-developed approach of equations of state.
+The part $U$ of the internal energy does not include the elastic energy of the shape change (shear deformations and stresses) and the energy of defects (dislocations).
 This means that $U$ corresponds to a body with the same density and temperature, but without any shear stresses and without structural defects.
 The second term in the right-hand part of Eq.~(\ref{eq7}) takes into account the heating at plastic deformation, similar to Eq.~(\ref{eq3}).
 At the same time, the elastic addition $S_{zz}$ is not included in the first term of the right-hand part of Eq.~(\ref{eq7}); otherwise that should lead to overestimation of the plastic heating.
-Summand $S_{zz} (\partial \upsilon / \partial z)$ pumps the elastic energy of the shape change at first, then the main part of this energy are transforming into the internal energy $U$ in the course of plastic deformation including annihilation of dislocations.
+Summand $S_{zz} (\partial \upsilon / \partial z)$ pumps the elastic energy of the shape change at first, then the main part of this energy is transforming into the internal energy $U$ in the course of plastic deformation including annihilation of dislocations.
 This sequence of processes is reflected in Eq.~(\ref{eq7}).
 The last term in the right-hand part of Eq.~(\ref{eq7}) accounts for the heat conduction.
+So we use a more accurate energy balance than in the base model~\cite{Krasnikov-Mayer-Yalovets-IJP-2011}.